Netcracker/qubership-core-quarkus-extensions/dbaas-client/README.md

 #### Custom migration implementation

-It is possible to override migration implementation by registering your own bean implementing `org.qubership.cloud.dbaas.client.cassandra.migration.MigrationExecutor` interface.
+It is possible to override migration implementation by registering your own bean implementing `com.netcracker.cloud.dbaas.client.cassandra.migration.MigrationExecutor` interface.
 In that case default migration logic provided by the library will be ignored.

 ## MongoDB client extension